Leofierus/Games/README.md

 I have mainly used SFML library for creation of games.

-To learn more about SFMl - check out this link -> https://www.sfml-dev.org/
+To learn more about SFML- check out this link -> https://www.sfml-dev.org/